-All self pay balances are billed to you in full.
-You have to pay 33% of your balance
+All self-pay balances are billed to you in full.
+You will receive two billing

-to keep your account from going to collections.
+Only a plan which we have mutually agreed to will keep your account from going to collections.

 Do you take my insurance?

-PNS physicians participate in most PPO plans but you are encouraged to verify if
+UMC Physicians physicians participate in most PPO plans but you are encouraged to contact your insurer to

 Who is SBI and why are they contacting me?

-SBI (Service Bureau Incorporated), is the outside collection agency that PNS uses
+SBI (Service Bureau Incorporated), is the outside collection agency that UMC Physicians uses when self pay

-balances are not paid within an acceptable timeframe and we are unsuccessful
+balances are not paid within an acceptable timeframe and we are unsuccessful collecting the balance

 How can I get a copy of my medical records?